unixorn/awesome-zsh-plugins/README.md

 ### [ansible-role-zsh](https://github.com/viasite-ansible/ansible-role-zsh)

-**ansible-role-zsh** is ansible role with zero-knowledge installation.
-It uses antigen for manage bundles and oh-my-zsh.
+**ansible-role-zsh** is an ansible role with zero-knowledge installation.
+It uses antigen to manage bundles and oh-my-zsh.
 Can load bundles conditionally.
 By default it includes powerlevel9k theme, autosuggestions, syntax-highlighting, fzf-widgets.
 Fully customizable.

 ### [ant-zsh](https://github.com/anthraxx/ant-zsh)